Beh01der/node-docker-monitor/README.md

 This library is developed to perform one simple function: help to maintain list of running Docker containers on a single host.

+More details about usage and implementation here https://memz.co/monitoring-docker-containers-node-js/

 ## Install
 Install locally
 ```